18630937603/18630937603/README.md

 Too vegetable to sleep...

 - 🔭 I’m currently studying at Nankai University
-- 🌱 I’m currently learning Frontend,determined to be a frontend engineer on future
+- 🌱 I’m now a frontend engineer
 - 📫 How to reach me: 18630937603 is my phone number